minio/docs/source/reference/minio-mc/mc-rm.rst

       mc rm --recursive --force play/mybucket/myprefix/

-   Consider first running the command with the :mc-cmd:`~mc rm --fake` flag to validate the scope of the recursive delete operation.
+   Consider first running the command with the :mc-cmd:`~mc rm --dry-run` flag to validate the scope of the recursive delete operation.

    For removing a file from a local filesystem, specify the full path to that